DevOpsAutomationLabs/ELM_Velocity/docs/demo1/index.md

-# Integrating DevOps Velocity with ELM to address Business Challenges
+# Integrating DevOps Velocity with ELM to achieve Business Outcomes

 ## DevOps Velocity Overview

 ## Business Scenarios covered by this demonstration:
-    * [Visualize and Optimize the flow of work to improve team productivity.][busScen1]
+    ### Visualize and Optimize the flow of work to improve team productivity
-    * [Eliminate guess work and use data to make better investment decisions for process improvement.][busScen2]
+    ### Eliminate guess work and use data to make better investment decision for process improvement

-[busScen1]:
 ## Business Scenario 1 - Visualize and Optimize the flow of work to improve team productivity.

 ### 1.1 Understanding the Value Stream